 Travel to the Airport

 For trips that depart from campus, the trip leader or sponsor should arrange for an authorized driver to drop off and pick up the group at the airport, and the cost for the driver should be included in the trip or program fee.
 Fleet vehicles may not be left parked at an airport or parking garage for more than one night.
-Personal vehicles may be used for airport transportation only if driven by authorized drivers who complete personal vehicle forms to show adequate insurance.
+Personal vehicles may be used for airport transportation only if driven by authorized drivers who have insurance that meets the standards of the vehicle use policy.
+Student drivers traveling without faculty/staff should schedule a pre-trip meeting with the Associate Dean of the Faculty.

 Program Fee & Financial Arrangements

 The trip leader or sponsor is responsible for setting the program fee.
 The program fee should include lodging, ground transportation, museums and tours, some meals (typically breakfast and either lunch or dinner), CISI group travel insurance ($42 per month), and travel expenses for trip leaders.
 Airfare may be included if the group travels together from and to the Lawrence campus; otherwise, students must arrange and pay for their own air travel to and from the course site.
 The program fee is an additional charge beyond tuition and should be stated in the course description and syllabus.

 The trip leader or sponsor should work with Financial Services to establish an account for collection and disbursement of funds and to set deadlines for payments.
 A common practice is to have students pay a non-refundable deposit by check to Lawrence University and then to apply the remaining fee to student accounts on a specified date.
 For students who must cancel for circumstances beyond their control, Lawrence will refund the remaining fee up to the amount that can be recovered.

 The trip leader or sponsor should also plan for how expenses will be paid during the trip.
 The preferred practice is to use a Lawrence credit card; arrangements for a credit card or increased credit limit can be made with Financial Services.
 Payments, advances, and reimbursements use the standard financial forms and procedures.